gebus93/samples-todo-list-app/README.md

 2. Should use JWE token to pass a user's authentication information
 3. Should use hexagonal architecture
 4. Should be written using TDD
-5. Should have whole spectrum of tests: architecture, unit, integration, contract, component
+5. Should have full spectrum of tests: architecture, unit, integration, contract, component

 ## Required features